 - A/B x 100 = cardio ratio

-Erect vs Supine position
+Erect vs Supine Position

 Inspiratory vs Expiratory

-Counting Ribs in Chest Xray
+Counting Ribs on Chest Xray

-- Ribs are counted from anterior sides.
+- Ribs are counted from the anterior sides.

 - Upto 2nd rib- First zone